-The program has three output files: betges.out, betges.mk, betges.coeff.
+The program has two output files: betges.out and betges.coeff.
 The contents of each file are described below:

 betges.out: This file is formatted and contains the output of the program in the form of tables.
 The first part of this file is written prior to the specification of the loading and contains an augmented echo print of the input.
 It is useful to look at this part of the file to ensure that the input file was read correctly.
-The second part includes a list of the curvature, axial strain, bending moments, tension and internal pressure at each loading step.
+The second part includes a list of the curvature, axial strain, tension and internal pressure at each loading step.
 If the variable IWR is set to 1 then the file will also contain the coefficients of the trigonometric series expansions for each segment.
-If the variable IZSYMM is set to 1 then the value of T and M_Y are reported for the full section, while M_Z is set to zero.